 FNQ Plastics Industry Proposal

-Regional Development Australia Tropical North (RDATN) is investigating the potential for the development of a plastic production industry (including recycling) in Far North Queensland (FNQ) as a pilot for future regional centres across Australia.
-The project incorporates the full circle of resource recovery from education, collection and processing, through to remanufacturing.
+Regional Development Australia Tropical North (RDATN) has received $250,000 from Government to investigate the potential for the development of a plastic production industry (including recycling) in Far North Queensland as a pilot for future regional centres across Australia.

 This project will facilitate innovation in waste management and recycling, create local employment opportunities, reduce unnecessary freight costs, produce product for export or sale and facilitate the development of environmentally friendly products to be sold domestically.
 It will also help regional areas collect and manage their plastic waste, preventing leakages into the ocean and the pollution of our coastlines and waterways.